fastoch/Networking-Fundamentals-TechWorld-with-Nana/README.md

 This process uses **Network Address Translation** (NAT) to convert the private internal IP addresses to the public one.

-And every bit of traffic is filtered by **software firewalls**, which check the data, enforce security policies, and only allow safe permitted requests and responses to go through.
+And every bit of traffic is filtered by **software firewalls**, which check the data, enforce security policies, and only allow safe permitted requests and responses to go through, which keeps the entire communication secure.